LinkedDataFragments/LDOW2014-Benchmarks/README.md

 This repository contains queries used for benchmarking the performance of a Basic Linked Data Fragments client/server setup.

-- `dbpedia-generated-queries.log`: SPARQL queries against DBpedia
+- `queries/dbpedia-generated-queries.log`: SPARQL queries against DBpedia

+In addition, it contains the scripts used to generate them.